Skip to main content

 Fixings tab allows you to define the fixing information for your security, especially relevant for calculating accrued interests and coupon payments on bonds.
 You can define fixings either as fixed (for example fixed rate bonds), or as floating (for example floating rate notes).

 Fixing information is used to calculate the accrued interest for securities of base type BOND.
-Accrued interest on the position level is calculated based on the selected report date (unless you have overridden this in the Portfolio window, Accrued interest field), holiday calendar and business day convention.
+Accrued interest on the position level is calculated based on the selected report date (unless you have overridden this on the portfolio level to calculate accrued interest on "settlement date", when the accrued is calculate based on a date calculated from the selected report date adjusted with bond's settlement date offset), holiday calendar and business day convention).
 If the bond is bought, the paid accrued interest of the purchase is used as the accrued interest of the position until the settlement date of the purchase.
 Bought accrued interest in the Transaction window is calculated based on the settlement date of the transaction.

 security_window_fixings.png